statisticalbiotechnology/dsbook/dsbook/unsupervised/VAEofCarcinomas.md

 +++ {"id": "OgRZHdghdZIw"}

-We are setting up an istance of a machine learning framework, [PyTorch](https://en.wikipedia.org/wiki/PyTorch).
-It will help us fitting the needed neural network.
-We also define a dataloader, that will help us load the data for processing in the tensorlibrary, torch.
+We are setting up an instance of a machine learning framework, [PyTorch](https://en.wikipedia.org/wiki/PyTorch).
+It will help us fit the neural network.
+We also define a DataLoader that will help us load the data for processing in the tensor library, torch.

 ```{code-cell} ipython3
 :id: CIY4kACMdZIx